electricimp/imp-central-impt/README.md

 The impt tool never stores an account identifier and password.
 If you do not want the tool to store a refresh token / a login key, use `--temp` option of the [login command](./CommandsManual.md#auth-login).
 In this case you will not be able to work with the impCentral API after the access token is expired (usually it happens in about one hour but depends on the impCentral).
 You will have to login again to continue the work.

 At any time you can call the [logout command](./CommandsManual.md#auth-logout) - `impt auth logout` - to delete [Auth File](./CommandsManual.md#auth-file).
 Usually you will not be able to work with the impCentral API right after the logout and will have to login again to continue the work.
 But see the explanation about global and local login/logout below.

+You do not need to use the logout command if you want just to re-login using other credentials.
+Every new login command overwrites [Auth File](./CommandsManual.md#auth-file), if that existed.

 During the login you can specify an alternative impCentral API endpoint using `--endpoint` option of the [login command](./CommandsManual.md#auth-login).
 You may need this if you work with a private impCloud installation.
 The default endpoint is [https://api.electricimp.com/v5](https://api.electricimp.com/v5)